thinksource/codecobag/README.md

 `python run.py`

+**gridkey** in views.py you must setting as your own gridkey string before you do sending email.

 This will server the `/api` endpoint _and_ the built Vue application at `localhost:5000` The disadvantage of this method is that it does not offer hot-reloading, js linting, etc.

 To take advantage of these features, keep the flask server running on `localhost:5000`, and then start the webpack dev server from another shell.

 From `app/client/app`: